 Things we didn’t like

 Another thing, this stand is quite substantial.
 As a result, it’s very stable and can stand up to extreme punishing drummers.
 In other words, this product can withstand a real and rough beating.
-It also includes heavy-duty components, thus a robust construction.
+It also includes heavy-duty components, thus a robust high hat construction.